tribbloid/spookystuff/index.md

 # Web Caching

 You may already notice that repeatedly running a query takes much less time than running it for the first time. this is because all web resources are cached: cached resources are loaded directly from a file directory (can be on any Hadoop-supported file system, namely HDD, HDFS, Amazon S3 and Tachyon etc.) if they haven't expired.
+Unlike browsers or most search engines, SpookyStuff also caches dynamic and script-generated contents.

 RDD cache is enabled by default to facilitate repeated data wrangling and dry run.
 To disable it, simply set **spooky.conf.cacheRead** = false or set **spooky.conf.pageExpireAfter** to a very small duration:

 {% highlight scala %}
 import scala.concurrent.duration._